• Access Control

 Access control systems can take many different forms, but most commonly they include personal RFID cards or tags for each employee or occupant, in which their access is tailored to their job title and level of seniority.
 For example, all employees of a large corporation HQ will require access to their office.
 However, only senior IT staff may be able to access the server room, reducing the risk of a security breach of personal information.
 Another example could be a shopping centre, in which again all employees will need access to the building, but only store employees will be able to access their own stock and staff rooms.

-Access control systems are becoming increasingly popular due to their ability to improve site security, with the market experiencing a 23% growth over the last 5 years and over 70% of organisations with access control reporting less than 5 major incidents each year.
+Access control systems are becoming increasingly popular due to their ability to improve site security, with recent market data indicating that the global access control market is projected to reach over $15 billion by 2029 as businesses transition away from traditional locks.
+This shift is driven by the need for better data and oversight, as over 70% of organisations with access control reporting less than 5 major incidents each year.
+Understanding what are the 4 types of access control is the first step for any facility manager looking to modernise their infrastructure.

 Access control barriers